baumwollschaf/RDGoogleAI/README.md

 # RDGoogleAI
-Google AI API Delphi Component.
+Delphi implementation of GoogleAI, Gemini API - event based, asynchronous.
 To be continued when API available in Germany.

-Delphi implementation and component of Google AI API.

 All you need is an own API key from here: https://aistudio.google.com/app/apikey